lepoco/forward/README.md

 <br/><br/>
 ![Options](https://github.com/rapiddev/Forward/blob/master/media/img/forward-screen-3.png?raw=true)

-## Database
-The database is stored in the Flat-File format.
-That is, data was saved on the server in files.
-Thanks to this you don't need MySQL or other expensive server like SQL.
-This solution is super fast and sufficient for Forward needs.

-This wonderful solution was created by [Timothy Marois](https://github.com/tmarois/Filebase)

 ## Security
 Forward uses a number of security features.
 User passwords are encrypted via SHA256 and Argon 2.
 The session has a generated token, saved in the database, which is verified each time.